Samiron-Lahon/ImageHunt/README.md

 1) HTML: The structure of the web pages.
 2) CSS: Styling of the application with a focus on responsiveness.
+3) JavaScript : JavaScript for main working functionality of the web application.
-3) Unsplash API (suggested): The app uses image URLs from Unsplash for demonstrating the image search functionality
+4) Unsplash API (suggested): The app uses image URLs from Unsplash for demonstrating the image search functionality.